dhardestylewis/cahaba/METHODS.md

     - Given a discharge, use SRC to compute stage height
     - Use stage height on REM grid to generate inundation maps

+5. Evaluate the inundation maps [[run_test_case.py](tests/run_test_case.py)]
+    - The inundation map is compared to a benchmark dataset
+    - Contingency metrics are produced and common model performance statistics are computed